 Searching for My Relatives Part 1: Kilkenny, Ireland

-Last Updated on February 12, 2024 by Travelationship
+Last Updated on April 14, 2024 by Travelationship

 We have all seen the commercials on TV for Ancestry.com, and I am sure some of you have even contemplated signing up and digging into your family tree.
 Well, I did just that.
-Then I followed it up by planning a trip centered on doing some actual on-the-ground searching.
+Then, I followed it up by planning a trip centered on doing some actual on-the-ground searching.
 For those who haven’t signed up for an account, the main limitation stems from the inability to view the names or records of anyone still alive.
 This little wrinkle makes it harder to shake hands with a distant relative.
 I wasn’t going to let that stand in my way, though.

 Ancestry Gets the Search Started